noobidubi/notes/IT/Writeups/MrRobotCTF.md

 ```
 *lets check out the http(s) server...*
 ### http server
-when we open the page we are greeted with a grub boot screen and then this
+upon opening the page we are greeted with a grub boot screen and then this
 ![[Pasted image 20241103155517.png]]
 #### Commands
 **Prepare:**
-	we are greeted with a video...
+	using this command shows us a video...
 	[[prepare.webm]]
 **Fsociety:**
 	we get another video